 - Keras supports nearly all neural network models, including fully connected, convolutional, pooling, recurrent, embedding, and so forth.
 These models can also be merged to create more sophisticated models.

-- Keras’ modular design makes it very expressive, adaptable, and suited really well to cutting edge research.
+- Keras’ modular design makes it very expressive, adaptable and suited well to cutting-edge research.

-- Keras is a Python based framework, making it simple to debug and explore different models and projects.
+- Keras is a Python-based framework, that makes it simple to debug and explore different models and projects.

 Keras-powered features are already in use at various companies, for instance, Netflix, Uber, Yelp, Instacart, Zocdoc, Square, and a slew of other companies.
 It is particularly popular among firms that use deep learning to power their products.
-Keras includes a lot of implementations of standard neural network building elements such as layers, objectives, activation functions, optimizers, and a slew of other tools for working with picture and text data.
-It also includes a number of pre-processed data sets and pre-trained models, such as MNIST, VGG, Inception, SqueezeNet, ResNet, etc.
+Keras includes a lot of implementations of standard neural network-building elements such as layers, objectives, activation functions, optimizers, and a slew of other tools for working with picture and text data.
+It also includes several pre-processed data sets and pre-trained models, such as MNIST, VGG, Inception, SqueezeNet, ResNet, etc.

 TensorFlow is a high-performance numerical calculation library that is open source.
 It is also employed in deep learning algorithms and machine learning algorithms.
 It was created by the Google Brain team researchers within the Google AI organization and is currently widely utilized by math, physics, and machine learning researchers for complicated mathematical computations.
 TensorFlow is designed to be fast, and it employs techniques such as XLA (XLA or Accelerated Linear Algebra is a domain-specific compiler for linear algebra that can accelerate TensorFlow models with potentially no source code changes.) to do speedy linear algebra computations.

-- Responsive Construct: We can easily visualize each and every part of the graph with TensorFlow, which is not possible with Numpy or SciKit.
+- Responsive Construct: We can easily visualize every part of the graph with TensorFlow, which is not possible with Numpy or SciKit.